-The history of LifeCourse stretches back twenty years.
+The history of LifeCourse stretches back over twenty years.
 In the late 1980s, William Strauss and Neil Howe—two professionals with graduate degrees in history, economics, and law and with previous books on public policy—began research on a new book that would tell the collective biographies of American generations.
 The result, Generations, was published in 1991.
 Soon after, the authors began receiving inquiries from managers and leaders about how to solve strategic problems in their organizations.

 In 1999, Strauss and Howe established LifeCourse Associates in Fairfax County, VA in the Washington, DC area.
 Right from the beginning, our research and consulting has attracted an unusually broad range of clients, from large corporate clients to K-12 schools and colleges to the U.S. military.
 In recent years our clients have been more concentrated in sectors such as media and entertainment, advertising, and financial services.
 After William Strauss passed away in 2007, Neil Howe assumed sole leadership as president of LifeCourse.